We Love Nelson

 The first leg of your trip follows the Great Taste Trail Rail Route to Wakefield.
 Before you leave the urban area, you might want to call at McCashins Brewery, Kitchen & Bar for some refreshments.
 This is the easy, flat, wine cycling day in the densest area of wineries on the whole of the trail.
 The wineries here are small and generally family-owned.
 Not all vineyards are open 7 days so check our map before you leave.
 Brightwater Vineyard is on the route and this vineyard won the Air NZ Trophy for their Pinot Noir in 2015.
 Beyond Brightwater, the trail continues 8 km to the charming historic village of Wakefield.
 The last section of trail through to Wakefield is likely to be your favourite section, as the countryside here is dotted with pretty rural buildings and large trees.
-The new Spooners Tunnel section of trail can be added to the route today.
-This Spooners Tunnel section of trail is due for completion early 2019 - please check our news page for more information.
+The new Spooners Tunnel section of trail can be added to the route today - please check our news page for more information.

 Wakefield to Mapua via Mapua Ferry (28 km or 38 km)